ChaseWest/Blog/May-2014/MutationObserverAPI.md

 > target's attribute value before the mutation needs to be recorded.

+Passes along the previous value of the attribute that was changed within the `mutation` object in the callback function.

 ##### `attributeFilter`

 > Set to an array of attribute local names (without namespace) if not all attribute mutations need to be observed.

 ### Example
 ```javascript